Selling your southern nest?

 • News

-If you’re a snowbird who owns real estate in the U.S., there will come a point when you’ll leave your southern nest for the last time and return home to your Canada one for good.
+If you’re a snowbird who owns real estate in the U.S., there will come a point when you leave your southern nest for the last time and return home to your Canadian one for good.
 Selling that property is more than just an emotional milestone – it’s a financial event with important cross-border tax considerations.
-A little planning can go a long way to ensure your transition, and your tax outcome, are as smooth as possible.
+A little planning can go a long way in ensuring your transition, and your tax outcome, are as smooth as possible.

 Who’s on title matters

-Ownership drives how the property is reported and taxed.
+Ownership determines how the property is reported and taxed.

 • Joint ownership: If you and your spouse are both on title, the reporting and tax implications will be split between the two of you.